daz4126/Nanny-State/README.md

 #### `Calculate`

-The `Calculate` method adds a fucntion that will calculate a value of State based on other values of the State whenever the State changes, or when only specific properties of the State change:
+The `Calculate` method adds a function that will calculate  the value of a property of the state based on other properties of the state whenever the state changes, or when only specific properties of the state change:

 ```javascript
 state.Calculate(state = > ({ doubleCount: state.count * 2 }))